-What Scaling a Sales Eng Team at Splunk Taught Me About Building Products
+What Splunk Taught Me About Building Products

 Before WickedFile, I spent four years at Splunk.
 I started as a sales engineer and ended up building and managing the Center of Excellence SE team from scratch.